philippinespire/pire_ssl_data_processing/README.md

 <p>

 We assess quality across multiple metrics since we don't use a golden rule/metric for determining the best assembly.
-Often, it is clear that single library is relatively better than the others as it would have better results across metrics.
+Often, it is clear that a single library is relatively better than the others as it would have better results across metrics.
 Yet, sometimes this is not so clear as different assemblies might be better in different metrics.
 Use the following table to help you decide:

 Importance    |Metric    |Direction    |Description
 ------  |------  |------ |------